sodaviz/soda/docs/source/api/classes/RadialChart.rst

   The stored value of the viewport SVG width property.

-axisRadius
+axisConfig
 **********

 .. container:: collapsible

   .. code-block:: typescript

-    axisRadius: undefined | number
+    axisConfig: HorizontalAxisConfig <any, any>

 .. container:: content

-  The radius of the circle that defines the axis placement.
+  This sets the styling properties for the default axis produced by addAxis(), which is called in the default draw() implementation.

 containerSelection
 ******************